-The two legal principles Freedom of the High Seas and the Common Heritage of Mankind, are enshrined in the Constitution of the Law of the Sea.
-The former regards the freedom to access and use the water column in the High Seas (that is in areas beyond national jurisdiction).
+The two legal principles, enshrined in the Constitution of the Law of the Sea regard the freedom to access and use the water column in the High Seas (that is in areas beyond national jurisdiction).
 This regards activities, such as fishing, navigation, overflight and scientific research.
 If consistent with the provisions of UNCLOS these freedoms are guaranteed under international law.
 However, the exception to this is the ocean floor, seabed and subsoil thereof in areas beyond national jurisdiction (the so-called "Area").
-The "Area" and its resources are declared the common heritage of (hu)mankind, implying that benefits from these areas need to be shared amongst humankind.
+The "area" and its resources are declared the common heritage of (hu)mankind, implying that benefits from these areas need to be shared amongst humankind.

-Generally-speaking, developing countries were supportive of the inclusion of the principle into UNCLOS, as it guaranteed them a share of the benefits.
+Generally-speaking, developing countries were supportive of the inclusion of the principle into UNCLOS, as it guaranteed them a "share of the cake".

-In recent years, the debate has arisen regarding marine genetic resources in areas beyond national jurisdiction (ABNJ).
+In recent years, the debate has arisen regarding marine genetic resources in areas beyond national jurisdiction.
 Within the BBNJ negotiations, the debate has sparked many years of negotiation whether marine genetic resources in the legal way could or should fall under the principle of common heritage of (hu) mankind.